OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 **Step 1: Download PuTTy**<br>

 You can find PuTTy [here](http://www.putty.org/).
+Look for the `putty.exe` installer for Windows on intel x86.
 Once it's downloaded you can open and use it.

 **Step 2: Establish a SSH connection**<br>
 Configure an SSH connection to `omega-ABCD.local` on port `22`: